-Once our Board signed off the Preferred Plan, we completed a number of further stress tests to ensure we had the right balance between adequate capacity to be future proof with actual utilisation in a business as usual scenario.
+Once our Board signed off our Best Value Plan this became the Preferred Plan.
+We completed a number of further stress tests of the Preferred Plan to ensure we had the right balance between adequate capacity to be future proof with actual utilisation in a business as usual scenario.

 In Stage 2 we allowed the ESBD model to flex the capacity of the transfer options for each scenario, we then chose the optimal combination of capacities needed to satisfy most scenarios.
-For example one option may require a 10Ml/d capacity in the High climate change scenario but need 15 Ml/d in the Extreme drought scenario.
-However in the business as usual scenario the demand via this transfer may only be 5 Ml/d.
-So we may have decided on 10Ml/d being the optimal capacity.
+For example one option may require a 10MI/d capacity in the High climate change scenario but need 15 MI/d in the Extreme drought scenario.
+However in the business as usual scenario the demand via this transfer may only be 5 MI/d.
+So we may have decided on 10MI/d being the optimal capacity.

-For Stage 4 we tested the final plan (in the example above with a main of 10Ml/d capacity) in the following scenarios to see what additional options would be required to support the Preferred Plan in the future.
+For Stage 4 we tested the final plan (in the example above with a main of 10MI/d capacity) in the following scenarios to see what additional options would be required to support the Preferred Plan in the future,